Robust adaptive variable selection in ultra-high dimensional linear regression models: Oracle Consistency

-Since the AW-DPD-LASSO estimator of $\boldsymbol{\beta}$ coincides with the usual adaptive LASSO estimator at $\gamma=0$, we here focus on deriving their asymptotic properties for $\gamma>0$ only.
-In order to derive the oracle variable selection property of our AW-DPD-LASSO estimator under any general error distribution $f$ and a fixed $\gamma>0$, we need the following basic assumptions on the corresponding DPD loss function $L_{n,\gamma}(\boldsymbol{\beta}) = L_{n,\gamma}(\boldsymbol{\beta}, 1)$ in (\ref{EQ:DPD_lossGen}) along with the boundedness of the design matrix $\boldsymbol{X}=((x_{ij}))$.
+Since the AW-DPD-LASSO estimator of $\boldsymbol{\beta}$ coincides with the least-squares adaptive LASSO estimator at $\gamma=0$, we here focus on deriving their asymptotic properties for $\gamma>0$ only.
+Under a general error distribution $f$ and a fixed $\gamma>0$, we need the following basic assumptions on the corresponding DPD loss function $L_{n,\gamma}(\boldsymbol{\beta}) = L_{n,\gamma}(\boldsymbol{\beta}, 1)$ in (\ref{EQ:DPD_lossGen}) along with the boundedness of the design matrix $\boldsymbol{X}=((x_{ij}))_{i=1, \ldots, n; j = 1, \ldots, p}$.
 All our assumptions and results are given in terms of a fixed design matrix, but they can be easily extended for the random design matrix by showing that the required assumptions holds for the random design asymptotically with probability one.